Development

 2. Adjust the widget's properties.ts file with sane initial values.

-3. Re-scan the available widgets (yarn scan:widgets).
+3. Re-scan the available widgets (npm run scan:widgets).

 4. Add mandatory widget labels (at least name) to all translation files under common/translations.